ig3/srf/README.md

 The card ease factor is specific to the card.
 Each card has its own history of answers and its own ease factor.
-This addresses the issue that some cards are simply harder or easier than others.
+This addresses the issue that some cards are harder or easier than others.
 This will be reflected in their individual histories of answer and resulting ease factors.
 On the other hand, cards that were hard will generally become easy with practice and familiarity: they don't stay hard forever.
 On the other hand, a card